azminewasi/Awesome-Graph-Research-ICLR2024/README.md

 # Awesome ICLR 2024 Graph Paper Collection

- This repository is dedicated to curating an extensive collection of graph papers presented at the International Conference on Learning Representations (ICLR) in the year 2024.
-As one of the premier venues for showcasing the latest advancements in machine learning and artificial intelligence, ICLR attracts top researchers, practitioners, and experts from around the globe.
+This repository has been established to curate a comprehensive compilation of graph papers that were presented at the esteemed International Conference on Learning Representations (ICLR) in the year 2024.
+ICLR stands as one of the foremost platforms for showcasing the most cutting-edge progressions in the realms of machine learning and artificial intelligence, drawing in top-tier researchers, practitioners, and experts from across the globe.

-Graph papers play a crucial role in the landscape of machine learning research, offering valuable insights, methodologies, and solutions to a wide range of challenges and problems.
-Whether it's novel architectures, optimization techniques, theoretical analyses, or empirical studies, these papers contribute significantly to the advancement of the field.
+Graph or Geometric machine learning possesses an indispensable role within the domain of machine learning research, providing invaluable insights, methodologies, and solutions to a diverse array of challenges and problems.
+Whether it entails pioneering architectures, optimization techniques, theoretical analyses, or empirical investigations, these papers make substantial contributions towards the advancement of the field.

 In this repository, you'll find a rich assortment of graph papers categorised in different subtopics.